lbalazscs/Pixelitor/stuff/Roadmap.md

 ## Non-destructive Editing

 - A smart object should be able to have more than one smart filter.
-- Smart filters should be able to have their own layer masks.
+- Smart filters should be able to have their own layer mask, blending mode and opacity.
-- Adjustment layers should be implemented.
+- Adjustment layers should be implemented (done in the latest GitHub version).
 - A shape layer should be able to contain more than one shape.
 - At the moment, there are very few shapes to choose from, and they are encoded in the PXC files in a way that limits future extensibility.
 The PXC-encoding of the shapes should be changed to allow extending it to multiple shapes.